Listed below are some common terms used when describing leathers or tanning processes. There are many, many more terms that get tossed around.

 Lightly buffed top grain to a very fine nap that appears smoother than suede.

 Leather tanned with fish oils giving a soft and pliable leather like chamois.
+Luckily, it doesn't smell fishy at all.

 Heavily finished to give a highly lustrous, shiny appearance.